lottie/lottie-spec/CONTRIBUTING.md

 includes edits to any other affected areas of the spec.
 Once accepted, its sponsor should encourage adoption of the RFC by opening issues or pull requests on other popular Lottie libraries.

-“Consensus” is defined as approval of two thirds of working-group.
-Proposals that call for or necessitate the movement of a feature previously regarded as an extension, into core-features, will require unanimous approval of the entire working-group.
+“Consensus” is defined as approval of two thirds of working group.
+Proposals that call for or necessitate the movement of a feature previously regarded as an extension, into core-features, will require unanimous approval of the entire working group.

 An accepted RFC is merged into the Lottie spec's main branch by an editor and will be included in the next released revision.

-### Stage X: Rejected
+### Rejected

 An RFC may be rejected at any point.
 The reason for rejection should be clearly specified.
 If the proposal can be progressed after amendments, this avenue should be explored first.